Mason Williams: Other artistic work

-As a photographer, Williams published a life-sized screenprint of a Greyhound bus titled Bus in 1967.
-Street photographer Max Yavno took the photograph, then enlarged and printed it on 16 billboard sheets.
+Williams published Bus, a life-sized screenprint of a Greyhound bus, in 1967.
+The photograph was commissioned from street photographer Max Yavno and enlarged by a commercial printer onto sixteen sheets of billboard paper.
 Williams assembled the prints using 120 ft of Scotch tape.
 The completed work measured approximately 10 × 36 ft.
-Bus toured the country, being exhibited at MoMA and Radio City Music Hall, appeared in Life magazine, and served as a set piece on The Smothers Brothers Comedy Hour.
+Bus toured the country, with stops at MoMA and Radio City Music Hall, appeared in Life magazine, and served as a set piece on The Smothers Brothers Comedy Hour.
 Williams appeared with the print on the cover of his first album.
 The project, published in an edition of 200, reflected the influence of Williams' friend and collaborator Ed Ruscha.

-Williams created a book titled The Mason Williams Reading Matter, which was published by Doubleday & Company with copyrights ranging from 1964 to 1969.
-In this opus, he included original poetry, many with comical lyrics, and original photographs.
+Williams created a book titled The Mason Williams Reading Matter, published by Doubleday & Company, with copyright dates ranging from 1964 to 1969.
+The book included original poetry, many of which had comical lyrics, and original photographs.

 In 1967, Williams attempted to document the drawing of the world's biggest sunflower on film.
 As Williams remarked, "the film was to be a slow-motion aerial ballet in which an old bi-wing aeroplane skywrites 'draws' the stem and leaves of a flower in the sky beneath the sun, the sun itself thereby becoming the blossom of a 'Sun' flower."
 Due to technical difficulties dealing with filming directly into the sun, the film did not turn out.
 Nevertheless, the completed flower measured 2 × 3 mi and lasted 40 seconds.